+Education of children and adults is the primary function of every successful museum.
+Our activities and exhibits are designed to illustrate and explain the importance of the efforts and accomplishments by those who work the waters of the Chesapeake Bay.
 Our formal educational programs begin at the start of each school year.
 Most programs are half-day or slightly less.
-These programs are designed for a minimum group size of 15 unless previously coordinated and tailored to feet other specific needs.
+These programs are designed for a minimum group size of 25 unless previously coordinated and tailored to meet other specific needs.

 We are an ideal addition to any school field trip visiting the Historic Triangle area.
 Our field trips are designed to make learning a fun, hands-on experience.
 Schools sometimes request special programs to address the interests of older students, preschoolers or those with special needs.
 We are happy to work with your school to help teachers find ways to bring their teaching objectives to life.
 Call our Education Director, Mike Steen, at the Museum for more information.